offensive-packaging/documentation/llvm-defaults/index.md

-   --help                  Display available options (--help-hidden for more) -h                      Alias for --section-headers -j <value>              Alias for --section --line-numbers          Display source line numbers with disassembly.
-Implies disassemble object -l                      Alias for --line-numbers --macho                 Use MachO specific object file parser --mattr=a1,+a2,-a3,...
-Target specific attributes (--mattr=help for details) --mcpu=cpu-name         Target a specific cpu type (--mcpu=help for details) -M <value>              Alias for --disassembler-options= -m                      Alias for --macho --no-leading-addr       Print no leading address --no-print-imm-hex      Do not use hex format for immediate values (default) --no-show-raw-insn      When disassembling instructions, do not print the instruction bytes.
+   --help                  Display available options (--help-hidden for more) -h                      Alias for --section-headers -j <value>              Alias for --section --line-numbers          When disassembling, display source line numbers.
+Implies --disassemble -l                      Alias for --line-numbers --macho                 Use MachO specific object file parser --mattr=a1,+a2,-a3,...
+Target specific attributes (--mattr=help for details) --mcpu=cpu-name         Target a specific cpu type (--mcpu=help for details) -M <value>              Alias for --disassembler-options= -m                      Alias for --macho --no-leading-addr       When disassembling, do not print leading addresses --no-print-imm-hex      Do not use hex format for immediate values (default) --no-show-raw-insn      When disassembling instructions, do not print the instruction bytes.
-   --prefix-strip <value>  Strip out initial directories from absolute paths.
-No effect without --prefix --prefix <value>        Add prefix to absolute paths --print-imm-hex         Use hex format for immediate values --private-headers       Display format specific file headers -p                      Alias for --private-headers
+   --prefix-strip=prefix   Strip out initial directories from absolute paths.
+No effect without --prefix --prefix=prefix         Add prefix to absolute paths --print-imm-hex         Use hex format for immediate values --private-headers       Display format specific file headers -p                      Alias for --private-headers